How to get started in officiating

-There are range of different roles of officiating in judo which determine what responsibilities an individual may have at a competition:
+There are a range of different roles of officiating in judo which determine what responsibilities an individual may have at a competition:

 - Contest Recorder: Responsible for recording contest results and calling the players to the mat.
-Contest recorders can also run very small events.
+Contest recorders can also run small events.

 - Competition Controller: Responsible for the running of larger events.
 They complete the draw, prepare the timetable, and take overall responsibility for all the officials

 Officiating roles suit anyone who is willing to give up their free time to support events.
 People as young as 10 years of age can become officials.
 It also suits people who have children or partners who are regularly competing in judo competitions and would rather contribute rather than only spectate.
 You do not have to have ever stepped on a judo mat to be a technical official at any level.